testcraftsman/testpool/docs/source/quickstart.rst

 running testpool on the hypervisor, use the tpl CLI to create a test pool profile::

-  ./bin/tpl profile add test.profile kvm qemu:///system test.template 4
+  ./bin/tpl profile add example kvm qemu:///system test.template 4

 Confirm the profile is valid::

-  ./bin/tpl profile detail test.profile
+  ./bin/tpl profile detail example

 The Testpool Daemon will clone 4 VMs from the test.template.
 This can take a while which is the point of this tool.
 In that Testpool, maintains a